Updated June 23, 2023

 Q1.
 What is Deep Learning?

-The area of machine learning focuses on deep artificial neural networks which are loosely inspired by brains.
+The area of machine learning focuses on deep artificial neural networks, which are loosely inspired by brains.
 Alexey Grigorevich Ivakhnenko published the first general on working Deep Learning networks.
-Today it has its application in various fields such as computer vision, speech recognition, natural language processing.
+Today it has applications in various fields, such as computer vision, speech recognition, and natural language processing.

 Q2.
-Why is Deep Networks better than shallow ones?
+Why are Deep Networks better than shallow ones?

-There are studies that say that both shallow and deep networks can fit at any function, but as deep networks have several hidden layers often of different types so they are able to build or extract better features than shallow models with fewer parameters.
+Some studies say shallow and deep networks can fit any function, but deep networks have several hidden layers, often of different types.
+Hence, they can build or extract better features than shallow models with fewer parameters.

 Q3.
 What is the Cost Function?